sidhu089/sidhu089/README.md

 - 👋 Hi, I’m @sidhu089
 - 👀 I’m interested in problem solving
-- 🌱 I’m currently learning node js and react native
+- 🌱 I’m currently working on Document analyzers
-- 💞️ I’m looking to collaborate.
+- 💞️ If you're looking to collaborate.
 - 📫 How to reach me ...

 <!---